lewis-j/Paper-back-pals-fronet-end/README.md

 **Paperback Pals** is a unique platform that enables friends to share and borrow books from their personal libraries.
 By providing a structured and accountable process, it ensures a seamless borrowing experience while keeping track of book statuses and transactions.

+**Note**: This is a portfolio demonstration project and includes basic security measures.
+In a production environment, additional privacy and security features would be implemented to comply with GDPR, CCPA, and other regulations.

 ## Features

 - **Add Books**: Seamlessly add books to your library using the Google Books API with search and pagination.